skerdishehaj/the-wild-oasis/README.md

 - [x] The initial app screen should be a dashboard, to display important information for the last 7, 30, or 90 days:
 >
 > - [x] A list of guests checking in and out on the current day.
 Users should be able to perform these tasks from here
-> - [x] Statistics on recent bookings, sales, check ins, and occupancy rate
+> - [x] Statistics on recent bookings, sales, check-ins, and occupancy rate
 > - [x] A chart showing all daily hotel sales, showing both "total" sales and "extras" sales (only breakfast at the moment)
 > - [x] A chart showing statistics on stay durations, as this is an important metric for the hotel